Emergency calls and dispatch

 ESTA triple zero (000) provides the critical link between the Victorian community and the state’s emergency services agencies.
 It provides Victoria’s 24-hour emergency call-taking and dispatch services for police, fire, ambulance and VICSES.

-ESTA answered more than 2.54 million calls for assistance in 2015-16; on average this is a call every 12 seconds or more than 6,900 a day.
-More than 1.8 million of these calls come via the triple zero emergency call service.
-During the same period, ESTA dispatched more than 2.1 million events, an average of more than 5800 each day or one every 15 seconds.
+ESTA answered more than 2.7 million calls for assistance in 2019-20; on average this is a call every 11 seconds or more than 7,600 a day.
+Almost 1.9 million of these calls come via the triple zero emergency call service.
+During the same period, ESTA dispatched more than 2.2 million events, an average of more than 6100 each day.

 The ESTA team is focused on the vital service it delivers to the Victorian community.
 ESTA’s call-taking activity represented a call every 12 seconds.